ekr/tls13-spec/draft-ietf-tls-tls13.md

 The server indicates its selected parameters in the ServerHello as
-follows: If PSK is being used then the server will send a "pre_shared_key" extension indicating the selected key.
+follows: If PSK is being used then the server will send a "pre_shared_key" extension.
 If PSK is not being used, then (EC)DHE and certificate-based authentication are always used.
 When (EC)DHE is in use, the server will also provide a "key_share" extension.
-When authenticating via a certificate, the server will send an empty "signature_algorithnms" extension in the ServerHello and will subsequently send Certificate ({{certificate}}) and CertificateVerify ({{certificate-verify}}) messages.
+When authenticating via a certificate, the server will send an empty "signature_algorithms" extension in the ServerHello and will subsequently send Certificate ({{certificate}}) and CertificateVerify ({{certificate-verify}}) messages.